 The Community tab replaces the Discussion tab on your channel.
 Comments from the Discussion tab can be viewed in the activity log.
 You can view these comments for at least 30 days after your account gets access to the Community tab.

 Viewers will occasionally get Community post notifications if they’ve selected to get notifications for creator posts.

-Viewers can opt out of post notifications by unchecking "Include creator posts" or by selecting "None" in the bell settings.
+Viewers can opt out of post notifications by selecting "None" in the bell settings.